-The CO2 laser (carbon dioxide laser) is a laser based on a gas mixture as the gain medium, which contains carbon dioxide (CO2), helium (He), nitrogen (N2), and possibly some hydrogen (H2), water vapor and/or xenon (Xe).
-Such a laser is electrically pumped via a gas discharge, which can be operated with DC current, with AC current (e.g. 20–50 kHz) or in the radio frequency (RF) domain.
+The CO2 laser (carbon dioxide laser) is a molecular gas laser with emission in the long-wavelength infrared spectral region.
+It is based on a gas mixture as the gain medium, which contains carbon dioxide (CO2), helium (He), nitrogen (N2), and possibly some hydrogen (H2), oxygen (O2), water vapor and/or xenon (Xe).
+Such a laser is electrically pumped via an electrical gas discharge, which can be operated with DC current, with AC current (e.g. 20–50 kHz) or in the radio frequency (RF) domain.

-In most cases, average powers are between some tens of watts and many kilowatts.
-The power conversion efficiency can be well above 10%, i.e., it is higher than for most lamp-pumped solid-state lasers, but lower than for many diode-pumped lasers.
+In most cases, average output powers are between some tens of watts and many kilowatts.
+The power conversion efficiency can be around 10% to 20%, i.e., it is higher than for most gas lasers (due to a particularly favorable excitation pathway), also higher than for lamp-pumped solid-state lasers, but lower than for many diode-pumped lasers.

 The family of CO2 lasers is very diverse: